Arrested Shiv Sena leader Sanjay Raut sent to ED custody till August 4

 Mundargi told the court that Raut is a heart patient and his interrogation cannot continue till the night.

-The Enforcement Directorate assured that his questioning will not go past 10.30 pm.
+The Enforcement Directorate assured that his questioning will not go past 10.30 pm, Live Law reported.

+The court then remanded Raut to custody till August 4.
+Taking note that Raut suffered from a heart ailment, the judge ordered that the Enforcement Directorate should have fixed hours for interrogation and make arrangements to hospitalise the Shiv Sena leader if needed.

 ‘Vendetta politics’, says Uddhav Thackeray